muarshad01/Quran_Topics/munafiq.md

 ***

-* This list provides a glimpse into the extensive treatment of hypocrites in the Quran, highlighting their deceptive nature, harmful actions, and the severe consequences they will face.
+* Their deceptive nature, harmful actions, and the severe consequences they will face.

 ***